 The Mystery of the Bermuda Triangle

-Is is Paranormal or Science?
+Is it Paranormal or Science?

 Also referred to as Devil's Triangle, The Bermuda Triangle is a region that lies in the Atlantic Ocean between Puerto Rico, Bermuda Island, and Florida.
-With the points intersecting it forms this legendary triangle, hence the name.
-Throughout history, several air crafts have flown into the triangle and have gone missing, as well as ships and people in unexplained circumstances.
+With the points intersecting, it forms this legendary triangle hence the name.
+Throughout history, several aircrafts have flown into the triangle and have gone missing, as well as ships and people in unexplained circumstances.
 These mysterious events go beyond the explanations of human error, equipment malfunction and failure, or any sort of natural disaster.
 There are many theories that have been brought to the table though, including paranormal phenomena or even aliens.
 With all of that said, this is one of the most mysterious places on Earth.

 Is it the Devil?
 Or maybe an alien home base, or my personal favorite- it is a mystical vortex that sucks people down into a third dimension.
-Since Columbus has explored this land, there has been stories of curses, dragons, balls of fire, methane gas, sea monsters, and any other ridiculous supernatural superstitions you can think of.
+Since Columbus has explored this land, there has been many stories of curses, dragons, balls of fire, methane gas, sea monsters, and any other ridiculous supernatural superstitions you can think of.
 Columbus himself claimed to have seen a ball of fire in the sky.
 Is any of it true?
-Doubt it.
+I sincerely doubt it.
 Numerous scholars and writers have taken their turns in coming with up explanations and theories, like the ones above, without proven logic.
 Many include supernatural explanations, as well as some natural ones.
 Some of these explanations include:

 - Human error or powerful hurricanes and other natural disasters.